William K. and Nellie (Harper) Sexton House: Description

 The William K. Sexton House is a two-story Queen Anne-style structure faced in red-orange brick.
 It has an asymmetrical plan and an irregular roofline.
 It sits on a high ashlar foundation topped with a stone water table.
 The building has a hip roof with flat deck and lower, pedimented cross gables whose ends are decorated with wooden fishscale shingles.
 A wooden, bracketed cornice supports the eaves.
 The front has a wide shed-roof porch, which wraps around to access a side entrance.
 The porch has a front gable decorated with fishscale shingles above the front steps.
 Smaller porches are on other elevations.

 On the interior, an entry foyer opens to a staircase; an office, parlor, dining room, and kitchen are also located on the first floor.
-The second floor contains an L-shaped hallway and four bedrooms, a bathroom, and a maid's quarters. house contains original oak, walnut, and maple trim, as well as elaborate spindlework in the stairway balustrade.
+The second floor contains an L-shaped hallway and four bedrooms, a bathroom, and a maid's quarters.
+The house contains original oak, walnut, and maple trim, as well as elaborate spindlework in the stairway balustrade.
 There are two fireplaces on the ground floor with wooden mantles and glazed tile surrounds.